|The Postal Record

-Published monthly by the National Association of Letter Carriers, AFL-CIO, The Postal Record is received by every member of the NALC280,000 active and retired letter carriers.
+Published monthly by the National Association of Letter Carriers, AFL-CIO, The Postal Record is received by every member of the NALC, active and retired.
 It has been published continuously since 1888.

 The magazine presents the union's agenda on political, legislative, labor and workplace issues, with an emphasis on factual presentation so members can make informed decisions.
 It also explains how members can help make their union stronger, their Postal Service better and their country more responsive to the needs of working people.